 The gallery is divided by the old original section that is two floors high on the north side, and the new tower that is 5 stories on the south side.
 This means that the staircase extends up through the glass ceiling of the old hall, and most of it is actually outside, encased in glass and running up the side of the upper floors.

-↑ Looking east, just after poking through the glass ceiling ↑
+↑ Looking east, just after passing up through the glass ceiling ↑

 ↑ Looking west over Chinatown.
 The smokestack is part of the Toronto Western Hospital on Bathurst Street at Dundas. ↑